sirodoht/torchandzen/content/blog/why-zen.md

 unknowns in the mind of an expert.
 In software, it's extremely rare that all unknowns are known.
-Adding to software’s inherent complexity, our industry is developing so fast that the beginner's mind is not only a good practice, but possible even a required one.
+Adding to software’s inherent complexity, our industry is developing so fast that the beginner's mind is not only a good practice, but possibly even a required one.

 > “If your practice is good, you may become proud of it.
 What you do is good, but something more is added to it.
 Pride is extra.
 Right effort is to get rid of